awslabs/aws-sdk-swift/reference/0.x/AWSSnowDeviceManagement/SnowDeviceManagementClientProtocol.md

 func createTask(input: CreateTaskInput, completion: @escaping (ClientRuntime.SdkResult<CreateTaskOutputResponse, CreateTaskOutputError>) -> Void)
 ```

-### describeDevice(input:​completion:​)
+### describeDevice(input:completion:)

-Checks device-specific information, such as the device type, software version, IP
-addresses, and lock status.
+Checks device-specific information, such as the device type, software version, IP addresses, and lock status.

 ``` swift
 func describeDevice(input: DescribeDeviceInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDeviceOutputResponse, DescribeDeviceOutputError>) -> Void)
 ```

-### describeDeviceEc2Instances(input:​completion:​)
+### describeDeviceEc2Instances(input:completion:)

 Checks the current state of the Amazon EC2 instances.
-The output is similar to
-describeDevice, but the results are sourced from the device cache in the
-Amazon Web Services Cloud and include a subset of the available fields.
+The output is similar to describeDevice, but the results are sourced from the device cache in the Amazon Web Services Cloud and include a subset of the available fields.

 ``` swift
 func describeDeviceEc2Instances(input: DescribeDeviceEc2InstancesInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDeviceEc2InstancesOutputResponse, DescribeDeviceEc2InstancesOutputError>) -> Void)
 ```

-### describeExecution(input:​completion:​)
+### describeExecution(input:completion:)

 Checks the status of a remote task running on one or more target devices.